Call to book01904 521 936

 Guest Speaker - Raaja Bhasin

-We enjoy a talk from Raaja Bhasin on Day 5, gaining detailed insight into the town of Shimla through its people, history and culture.
-Raaja Bhasin is an acclaimed writer and researcher born in Shimla and has written two books on this former British retreat in the foothills of the Himalayas.
+We enjoy a talk from the author and historian Raaja Bhasin on Day 5, gaining an insight into the town of Shimla through its people, history and culture.
+Raaja Bhasin was born in Shimla and is a recognised authority on this former British retreat in the foothills of the Himalayas.
+He has worked on assignments from the BBC and writes regular features for magazines and newspapers in India and abroad.

 Raaja Bhasin